kortina/dotfiles/README.md

     cd .vim/plugged/YouCompleteMe/ && ./install.py --tern-completer

+You should see the following output on sucessful install:

+    ✅ ✅ ✅
+    🎉 🎉 🎉

 NB: If you want s3screenshots, you will need to install following the [README](https://github.com/kortina/dotfiles/tree/master/s3screenshots)

 `setup.sh` will run all of the following setup scripts: